PepijnMC/Minecraft/Data/README.md

 # Minecraft data

 This repository will hold simple lists of data, taken directly from the code, for people to freely use.
-They will be updated for the latest Minecraft Java Edition snapshot.
+They will be updated for the latest Minecraft Java Edition version.
+For snapshot data, see the "snapshot" subdirectory.